Contact tracing revs up in some states as omicron reaches US

 Proof of vaccination was necessary for admission, as mandated by city law, and masks were also required.

-Officials say they have contact information for some 36,500 of the attendees, vendors and exhibitors at the event, with much of the information provided by organizers.
-With just 2,000 contact tracers employed by the city, the outreach will take time.
+Officials say they have contact information for about 36,500 of the event’s attendees, vendors and exhibitors, with much of the information provided by convention organizers.
+With just 2,000 contact tracers employed by the city, the tracing will take time.

 “We’re endeavoring to reach them all, but contact tracing this many thousands of people cannot be done instantaneously,” said Adam Shrier, a spokesman for the contact tracing program.